The best Uluru Holiday Packages 2023

 Your tour starts with a midday arrival and transfer to your hotel before heading out to Kuta Tjuta for your first red centre sunset.

 Day two starts with an Uluru sunrise and ends with the Sounds of Silence dinner, in between you get to hike Walpa Gorge.

 In the afternoon you can try to fit in one of the free talks offered at the visitors’ centre.
 These can really add to your visit.
 We really enjoyed the art talk and the morning garden walk.

-On day four the pace settles again and you have a free morning to do whatever you please, a scenic flight, a dot painting class or a ride on the camel express.
-In the afternoon you will do the base walk before enjoying sunset with a glass of wine or bubbles.
+On day four, the pace settles again and you have a free morning to do whatever you please, a scenic flight, a dot painting class or a ride on the camel express.
+In the afternoon, you will do the base walk before enjoying sunset with a glass of wine or bubbles.

 This holiday package includes four nights at the Sails in the Desert Hotel, Ayers Rock Resort.
-The hotel has the largest pool at Yulara and is the perfect place to cool off after your morning hikes.
+The hotel has the largest pool in Yulara and is the perfect place to cool off after your morning hikes.

 Check the price and availability of the Outback Highlights tour

 If you like a bit more flexibility, then perhaps one of AAT Kings Tour passes is a good choice.
 These passes take the hard work out of planning your sightseeing.